EPS Cold Press Machine vs EPS Melting Machine: Which One Is Right for Your Business?

 The Energycle EC-EPS series demonstrates this technology at work.
 The EC-EPS200 model, for example, processes 200 kg of EPS per hour with just 15 kW of motor power, delivering consistent 50:1 compression without thermal components.

 Output density also differs between the two technologies.
-Cold-pressed blocks typically achieve densities of 200-400 kg/m³.
-Hot-melted ingots are considerably denser, reaching 600-800 kg/m³.
-This higher density affects transportation economics.
-Denser blocks mean fewer shipments and lower per-kilogram freight costs.
+Cold-pressed blocks typically achieve densities of 200-400 kg/m³, while hot-melted ingots are denser, reaching 600-800 kg/m³.
+This higher density affects transportation economics, with denser blocks requiring fewer shipments and lower per-kilogram freight costs.

 Material quality remains excellent with both methods.
-Cold-pressed blocks maintain the foam’s cellular structure in compressed form.
-Hot-melted ingots have a more uniform, solid structure.
+Cold-pressed blocks maintain the foam’s cellular structure in compressed form, while hot-melted ingots have a more uniform, solid structure.
 Both forms are readily accepted by recyclers and command similar market prices, though some recyclers may have preferences based on their downstream processing equipment.

 Zahtjevi za održavanje i trajnost